sebastiandesign/100-days-of-code/log.md

 **Lesson Recap:**
 - Use className instead of class for HTML elements.
-- Close them tags />.
+- Close img and br tags />.
 - Use curlys when injecting regular JS.
-- Call variables with injected JS.
+- you can call variables with injected JS.
 - Write event listeners in camelCase.
 - Use if statements outside of JSX.
 - x ? y : z (if x is true, execute y, else z).